judah4/judah4.github.io/_drafts/top-games-2019.md

 ![hades](/assets/img/posts/top2019/hades.jpg){: .image-sized .center-image }

-Hades brings the tradition of being a super game from Supergiant Games.
+Hades continues the tradition of being a super game from Supergiant Games.
 The characters, gameplay, and music make this an amazing game to play.

 ## Other Games I Played and Liked